 The New Leaf Market Co-op Community Grants are offered to promote local food production, a sustainable environment and healthy lifestyles.
 Two $1,000 grants are awarded annually.
-Applications will be accepted beginning in June 2015.
+Applications are accepted June 1-July 31, 2016.
 For questions, please email Wendy Morgan or call 850-933-0831.

 The following local organizations and individuals are encouraged to apply:

 - Local organizations defined as nonprofit under 501(c)(3) of the Internal Revenue Code

 - Projects which address childhood health and obesity concerns in the community

 - Organizations which seek to reduce hunger or improve access to local, natural and/or organic food and products in the community

 - Events, education programs and projects that focus on improving the quality of life for our communities’ residents, particularly as it relates to health, nutrition, education and environmental preservation